AdobeDocs/experience-manager-65.en/help/assets/assets-migration-guide.md

 ### Disable workflows {#disabling-workflows}

 Before starting your migration, disable your launchers for the [!UICONTROL DAM Update Asset] workflow.
-It is best to ingest all of the assets into the system and then run the workflows in batches.
+It is best to ingest all the assets into the system and then run the workflows in batches.
 If you are already live while the migration is taking place, you can schedule these activities to run on off-hours.

 ### Load tags {#loading-tags}